learnk8s/learnk8s.io/src/templating/content.md

 **It works!**

-You could also skip `kubectl` all together and submit the JSON to your cluster directly.
+You could also skip `kubectl` altogether and submit the JSON to your cluster directly.

 Using the official Javascript library, you could have the following code: